+At this time, there are no unresolved issues pertaining to hot-spot removals.
 Environmental restoration activities at the MI are presently in the RD phase.
 DLA, TDEC and EPA signed the MI ROD that became effective on September 6, 2001.
 One area on the MI, south end of Building 949, was identified for excavation, transportation and disposal offsite.
 During development of the MI ROD, DLA elected to conduct a removal action of metals contaminated soil from the south end of Building 949.
 The ROD contains an explanation of significant differences regarding the removal action decision.
 The Depot completed the removal action in 2001.
-As of September 2002, no final remedial actions have occurred.
+As of October 2003, no final remedial actions have occurred.

-The following removal actions have been completed dieldrin impacted soil from the former military family housing area in 1998; PCB impacted soil from Building 274 in 1998, metals impacted soil from the old paint shop and maintenance area in 2000; CWM materials from Dunn Field in 2001; metals impacted soil from Building 949 in 2001; and decontamination of Building 308 in 2001
+The following removal actions have been completed: dieldrin impacted soil from the former military family housing area in 1998; PCB impacted soil from Building 274 in 1998; metals impacted soil from the old paint shop and maintenance area in 2000; CWM materials from Dunn Field in 2001; metals impacted soil from Building 949 in 2001; and decontamination of Building 308 in 2001.

-Environmental restoration activities at Dunn Field are presently in the FS phase.
-Based on data in the Dunn Field RI Report, the Depot plans to conduct a removal action for lead in soil at the former pistol range on Dunn Field in 2002
+Environmental restoration activities at Dunn Field are presently in the ROD phase.
+The Depot completed a removal action for lead in soil at the former pistol range on Dunn Field in 2002.
+The Depot will conduct a Disposal Sites pre-design investigation in 2003.
+The BCT has agreed that disposal sites may be removed during the investigation if the site meets specific conditions defined in the work plan.